How did BoardSpace get started?

 Broaching the Possibility

-Over lunch one day with my colleague Yawar Kahn (Bridgeport Realty) I raised the possibility of using technology to take over some aspects of my work as a Director.
-This most definitely was of interest to Yawar.
+Over lunch one day with a colleague, I raised the possibility of using technology to take over some aspects of my work as a Director.
+My colleague was most definitely interested.
 After 3 hours of lively debate we took a breather from our brainstorming to find we were the only remaining patrons in the restaurant and finally took the hint to leave.
-My next step was to attend a StartUp Weekend
+My next step was to attend a StartUp Weekend.

 48 Hours of Immersion in all things Entrepreneur